aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/charts/chart-rendering/_index.md

 Aspose.Cells APIs support to create a verity of Excel charts as detailed under the topic [Creating & Customizing Excel Charts](/cells/java/creating-and-customizing-charts/).
 In order to demonstrate the usage of Aspose.Cells APIs to render the charts in image & PDF format, we will create a chart of type Column as per the following snippet.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-charts-CreateChart-CreateChart.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-charts-CreateChart-CreateChart.java" >}}

 ## **Rendering Charts**